astronomyk/soil_photometry/plan/To_Do.rst

 * Interference filters for allowing multiple wavelengths ranges per LED to be detected
 * Find list of LEDs between 0.3um and 5.0um (15um)
-* Find list of photodetectors sensitive to this regime
+* Find list of photo-detectors sensitive to this regime

 Science